-In the South Island perch are found in mid-Canterbury in Lake Ellesmere and its tributaries, Lake Forsyth, and Lake Emma.
+The South Island perch is found in mid-Canterbury in Lake Ellesmere and its tributaries, Lake Forsyth, and Lake Emma.
 There is a small population near Hokitika, and they are in many waterways in Otago and Southland.
 They favour still or slow-moving waters.
 Populations are isolated to such an extent that many New Zealand anglers would have never seen a freshwater perch.
 You are much more likely to encounter them in Southland and many parts of Otago.
 The lower Clutha River, for example, is known for its population of large perch.

 According to the NIWA website perch have been shown to reduce the numbers of common bullies in lakes.
 They also reduce the numbers of whitebait, smelt (silveries) and crayfish in lakes where they are present.

 This species is easily recognised.
 It is a dark greenish grey on its back.
 Lighter on the sides, and tending white to silver underneath.
 The most obvious sign it is a perch is the six of more dark verticle bars on either side.
 Another telltale sign of this species is the bright reddish-orange edge to the pelvic and anal fins, along with the lower edge of the tail.
 There is a noticeable hump on their back starting behind the head.
 The scales are thick and not easily dislodged.
 Overall the fish is deep-bodied and solid.